gunj007/RNA-Seq/Task_results.md

 #### c.
 Genome Preparation:
 - [X] Prepared a [genome index using HISAT2](https://github.com/gunj007/RNA-Seq#genome-build--hisat2-genome-index)
 #### d.
 Alignment and Mapping:
-- [ ] Performed read alignment using HISAT2
+- [x] Performed read alignment using HISAT2
-- [ ] Provide alignment statistics and its visualization report, including the percentage of aligned reads, mapped reads, and potential issues with multi-mapping.
+- [x] Provide alignment statistics and its visualization report
 #### e.
 Read Quantification:
-- [ ] Quantify gene expression using featureCounts or other suitable quantification software to generate a gene count expression matrix and provide associated statistical reports.
+- [x] Quantify gene expression using featureCounts
-- [ ] Output the results in a tabular format with protein coding genes ID as rows and samples as columns.
+- [x] Output the results in a tabular format with protein coding genes ID as rows and samples as columns.